-The Policy applies to all employees, all functions, and all units in Danske Bank that perform asset/investment management activities as outlined herein.
-The Policy applies to In-Scope Subsidiaries once adopted appropriately by their relevant governing bodies.
+The Policy is a Group policy that applies to all employees, all functions, and all units in Danske Bank that perform asset/ investment management activities as outlined herein.
+The Policy applies to regulated subsidiaries and separate legal entities once adopted appropriately by their relevant governing bodies.